donatienLeray/WortEx/tasks.md

 - [ ] 6. display the typed letters in the correct order

-- [ ] 7. if the typed letters are a valid word and not find yet, add it to the list of found words and reset input
+- [ ] 7. if the typed letters are a valid word and not found yet, add it to the list of found words and reset input

 - [ ] 8. if user press 'esc' reset input